benburrill/halt_is_defeat/README.rst

 need a better computer.

-If using 24 bit words, I recommend decreasing the stack size to 100 words, at least in testing, so that if you accidentally write a 24-bit loop ``spasm`` won't need more than 8 GB should that loop need to be predicted (assuming no globals).
-If using more than 24 bits, you are on your own, may god have mercy.
+If using 24 bit words, I recommend decreasing the stack size to 100 words for testing, so that if you accidentally write a tight 24-bit loop ``spasm`` won't need more than 8 GB if that loop needs to be predicted (assuming no globals).
+If using more than 24 bits, you are on your own, god help you.

 Fatal errors and undefined behavior
 -----------------------------------